Pole Barn Home: A Fresh Look at Flexible Custom Living

 In some respects, pole barn houses represent another method of custom home building.
 Combined with panelized construction, the inside of a post frame home can be made the exact same as any other home -- and be completely tailored to your needs without compromise.

-Pole Barn Home Options: Barndominiums & Shouses
+Types of Pole Barn Homes: Barndominiums and Shouses

 Though a less common option for custom home building, post frame homes fall into two categories: